tlevine/rectangle-traversal/readme.md

 In these expected paths, a participant would first turn one direction (left or right), then traverse a leg of the table, then turn the other direction and traverse the remaining leg.
-In order to control for affects of handedness, we classified these four routes into two groups.
+In order to control for affects of handedness, we classified these four routes into two route types.

 1. Short leg left, long leg right: If the participant turns left first, he traverses the short leg first.
 2. Short leg right, long leg left: If the participant turns left first, he traverses the long leg first.

-These are also diagramed in figure [path types]
+These are also diagramed in figure [path types].

 []
 Figure [path types]

+I randomly chose one leg from each of these two route types to use for the entire study.
+Only one of these route types was used for each particular participant, and the route type was randomly chosen for each trial.
+The beer and "X" were placed according to this route type definition.

 #### Handedness
 Participants were asked for their handedness, which was recorded as "left",